coconutcodesstuff/StickyPins/README.md

 This Bot was built to serve the need for a sticky bot at a large scale with it being allocated only to one guild.

-It runs 1 main commands, accesible to everyone, and 2 other commands, that are not accesible to everyone and remain for maintainence purposes.
+It runs 1 main commands, accessible to everyone, and 2 other commands, that are not accesible to everyone and remain for maintainence purposes.

 ## -sticky